-These policies cover the most common risks faced by medical offices.
+These insurance policies cover common risks faced by medical offices.

-A business owner's policy, or BOP, is a cost-effective way for medical offices to buy general liability insurance and commercial property insurance together.
+A business owner's policy, or BOP, is a cost-effective way for small medical practices to buy general liability coverage and commercial property insurance together.

-This policy, also known as malpractice insurance for medical professionals, covers legal expenses if a patient files a lawsuit over a billing error or unsatisfactory treatment.
+This policy, also known as malpractice insurance for medical professionals, covers legal expenses if a patient files a lawsuit over a billing error or other unsatisfactory work.